SethHartman13/Avrae-Aliases-Snippets/Aliases/craft/craft.md

 ## Settings:

-[settings.jsonc](settings.jsonc) is an example file as to what settings you can setup for your server.
+[settings.jsonc](settings.jsonc) is an example file as to what settings you can setup for your server (If you copy and paste, remember to remove comments, which is anything after //, otherwise it will throw a parsing error).
 If you do not have a svar named `crafting_settings`, then it will turn to default settings.

 ### Item Categories: